 These maps are based on data from the Clean Energy Regulator, the Australian Government agency tasked with the administration of the Renewable Energy Target.
-Data from the Clean Energy Regulator is up to date as of March 2016, however the number of systems installed may be understated due to the lag in system registrations.
+Data from the Clean Energy Regulator is up to date as of 31 Dec 2023, however the number of systems installed may be understated due to the lag in system registrations.

 This map was created by correlating data from a number of sources:

-The PV installation data, aggregated monthly for each postcode, is made available for public download by the Clean Energy Regulator.
+PV installation data, aggregated monthly for each postcode, is made available for public download by the Clean Energy Regulator.